teaiced/Stat-451-Final/README.md

 # Stat-451-Final
+We will analyze CO2 emissions, population, GDP, and endangered species data from UNdata.
+We plan to integrate the datasets using the shared country column.

-We will be exploring CO2 emission estimates, total population, GDP, and endangered species all categorized by country.
-The datasets from which we are taking this from are all compiled by UNdata.
-Our primary focus is how CO2 emissions have developed over the past 50 years both in specific countries and on a global scale.
-To achieve this, we plan to use line plots to graph emissions over time and identify any technological advancements, policies, or other such events that may have induced large changes.
+Our primary focus is tracking CO2 emissions over the past 50 years, both globally and in specific countries.
+We will use line plots to illustrate emissions trends over time and highlight key technological advancements, policy changes, or other significant events that may have driven major changes in emission levels.

-Additionally, we are interested in analyzing the relationships between CO2 emissions and other country-specific factors like population and GDP.
-What is the correlation between these two variables and CO2 emissions?
-Furthermore, has the correlation increased or decreased over time?
-We will also take advantage of country data in R to create geographic visualizations as to understand spatial trends.
-If possible, we would also like to be able to display and interact with these correlations in a layered data visualization such that we can see multiple or specified patterns at the same time in the same space.
+In addition, we aim to analyze the relationships between CO2 emissions and other country-specific factors, such as population and GDP.
+Specifically, we will examine the correlation between these variables and CO₂ emissions, assessing whether these correlations have increased or decreased over time

+We will also use country data in R to create geographic visualizations to understand spatial trends.
+Moreover, we would like to display and interact with these correlations in a layered data visualization in which we can see multiple or specified patterns in the same space.

-Finally, we also want to examine the human impact on the environment through another lens which is endangered species.
-Again, using R's country data, we can identify the regions with the highest total number of threatened species and the breakdown of vertebrates, invertebrates and plants.
-Comparing this information to the CO2 emission estimates data, we can gain a greater understanding of the relationship between CO2 emissions and various endangered species.
+Finally, we want to examine human environmental impact with endangered species data.
+Again, using R's country data, we can identify the regions with the highest total number of threatened species and the breakdown of vertebrates, invertebrates, and plants.
+Comparing this information to the CO2 emission estimates data, we can better understand the relationship between CO2 emissions and various endangered species.